 8. Your boiled spaghetti squash is now ready to be served and enjoyed!

-See also How long to cook a pizza pocket
+See also How long does it take to cook posole

 Remember, boiling the squash may result in a slightly softer texture compared to roasting, but it’s a great option if you’re short on time.